accelazh/accelazh.github.io/_posts/2020-11-22-Reliability-Against-Bugs-And-Corruption.md

   * Sometime we also met bad hardware nodes that randomly calculate wrong results in memory (e.g. detected by CRC), and may or may not be caught by asserts.
 If not careful, i.e. the protection chain-of-trust has gaps or call it bugs, such corruption can go into persistent data or metadata.
 It recalls me of cosmic ray impacting hardware correctness.

+  * A block is sent twice then written twice.
+Or two blocks are written in wrong order because they are received in a mis-ordered way at the writer side.

+  * RSL quorum diverge.
+Due to code bug, the replicated request was executed differently in two RSL instances.
+This causes diverge in the quorum.
+When RSL primary failed over to that instance, unpredictable behavior can happen.

 We need a new systematic methodology for reliability against bugs.
 I think this is still an open industrial gap.

 First, let's name __some small design tips__: